MARPE

 Why MARPE Is Changing Adult Orthodontics

-Historically, adult palate expansion required surgical intervention (SARPE).
-Today, advances in imaging and orthodontic technology allow many adults to achieve skeletal expansion without surgery.
+Historically, adult palate expansion required surgical intervention.
+Advances in imaging and orthodontic technology now allow many adults to achieve skeletal expansion without surgery, offering a minimally invasive alternative for patients seeking to improve both airway health and dental alignment.

 Side facial anatomy diagram showing adult palatal expansion and airway structure for MARPE treatment at Rebis Health Colorado